Señorita Curaçao: Representatives at Miss World

 Curaçao was debuted at the Miss World occurred in 1975.
 The 1st Runner-up or hand-picked delegate is sent as the national representative.
 Of all representatives from the island, 1 of them placed in the semifinals in 2002 and two won special awards in 2000 and 2008.
 Since 2007, a national winner is selected for this international pageant, current titleholder is Stephanie Rose-Chang.

 Representatives at Miss Earth

 The second title of Señorita Curaçao will compete at Miss Earth.
 Curaçao made a debut in 2006.
 The runner-up or some delegates will pick by Miss Curaçao to compete at the Miss Earth, an annual international beauty pageant promoting environmental awareness.

+Representatives at Miss Supranational

+The third title of Señorita Curaçao will compete at Miss Supranational.
+Curaçao made a debut at Miss Supranational 2011.
+The runner-up or some delegates will pick by Miss Curaçao to compete at the Miss Supranational.